DiUS/chariotd/README.md

   - `--tunnelmappings` - Enables listening for AWS IoT Secure Tunneling requests.
 Details available in the [Secure Tunneling](#secure-tunneling) section.
   - `--tunnelproxy` - Specifies the path to the secure tunneling proxy client to use.
   - `--tunnelcadir` - Specifies the directory where the tunnel proxy client can find the Amazon root CA certificate in an OpenSSL compatible format.
+  - `--empty-array-as-delete-request` - Specifies that empty arrays should be treated the same as `"DELETE"`, i.e. as a request to remove a key from the shadow.
+This was the early canonical way of submitting such requests, and this feature is provided for backwards compatibility and should not typically need to be used.

 ## Restarting chariotd